cyprus327/Fraglib/Documentation.md

 ### DeltaTime (float)
 The time from the current frame to the last frame.
 ### Width (int)
-The scaled width of the window, i.e. real window width / pixel size.
+The width of the window.
 ### Height (int)
-The scaled height of the window, i.e. real window height / pixel size.
+The height of the window.
 ### Mouse (Vector2)
 The mouse position on the window.
 ### MouseDelta (Vector2)